Frequently Asked Questions

 Two words : straight away!

-Training can begin as soon as you bring your puppy home.
-We can even offer services where we begin consulting and mentoring you before you bring your puppy home as part of your responsible preparation.
-No need to wing it or feel lost on what is best to do and not to do with your new puppy.
-We can also start one on one in-home training, online consultation or begin after you have finished puppy school.
-Moral of the story is the earlier the better as the critical development window that occurs between 8-16 weeks has a massive impact on how your dog will go on to view the world, interact, cope and act as an adolescent and adult dog out in the world.
-Getting the right foundations can set your puppy up for positive behaviour as an adult dog.
-Take a look at what we can provide in our puppy and beginner programs
+We encourage training to begin as soon as you bring your puppy home.
+No need to wing it, feeling lost on what is best to do and not to do with your new puppy.
+We can begin a puppy training program anytime when your puppy is between the ages of 8-20 weeks of age.
+In our eyes the earlier you gain professional guidance with your puppy the better as the critical development window that occurs between 8-16 weeks has a massive impact on how your dog will go on to view the world, interact, cope and act as an adult dog out in the world.
+Getting the right foundations established in the beginning can set your puppy up for positive behaviour as a well-adjusted adult dog.
+Take a look at what we can provide in our beginners in our puppy program.

-We are currently in the process of building a Dog training facility in Griffith which will accommodate puppy pre-school classes weekly in our large indoor training area.
+We are currently in the process of building a large Dog training facility in Griffith, NSW which will accommodate group training and puppy pre-school group classes weekly in our large indoor training area.
 We are passionate about educating Guardians about the important stages of critical development that occur when a puppy first comes into their lives.
-We are looking forward to having a purpose-built space to nurture and support Griffith’s future puppies.
+We are looking forward to having a purpose-built space to nurture and support Griffith’s future super-pups.
 Follow us on Instagram and Facebook to keep up to speed with our progress.
-We currently coach puppies and their guardians one-on-one supporting the development of a great relationship and basic but important skills.
-See more about our puppy and beginner programs.
+We currently coach puppies and their guardians 1:1 within our Ultimate Puppy Program online or with blended face to face in-home training.
+This supports the development of a great relationship and introduces foundational obedience training skills.

 We focus on reinforcing what we want the dog to do and are mindful of the correct application of a least intrusive and minimally aversive strategy.
 As much choice and control is left in the dogs hands as realistically possible during training.
 We deeply respect each individual animal’s nature, preferences, abilities and needs throughout the training process.

 One size does not fit all…..